chevah/geck/content/documentation.rst

      HEADING: Name of the configuration as it appears in the text file configuration

     :Default value: Specifies default value - can be Yes, No, Disabled, etc

     :Optional: ie Yes / No

     :From version: Specifies the version from which this is available

     :Values: * Specify a list of values available in list format.

-        The values could include; whether or not a file path is accepted and what the file path should lead to, whether or not this can be Inherited, what placeholders are involved, type of value accepted (ie if the value is in seconds) etc.
+        The values could include;
+        whether or not a file path is accepted, what the file path should lead to, whether or not this can be inherited, what placeholders are involved,
+        type of value accepted (ie if the value is in seconds) etc, and more.

     :Description:

         Describes the values and options only.

         Examples and adnotation classes can be added as long as it relates to